 Health program in the

-The infirmary in the Operndorf Afrika consists of an emergency room, a maternity ward, a pharmacy and a dentist’s praxis and disposes over attached residential housing for the staff.
+The infirmary in the Operndorf Afrika consists of an emergency room, a maternity ward, a pharmacy and a dentist’s praxis and consists of over attached residential housing for the staff.
 The facility was opened in 2014 and offers around the clock access to medical care for the region.

 we want to build, a newborn child screams.”